energietransitie/needforheat-gearup-app/docs/ios.md

    134 |         struct enable_hash_value { typedef std::size_t type; };
    ```

-Open up Xcode, execute a build, select the error that pops up and select 'Fix'.
+Open up Xcode, execute a build, select the error under `hash` that pops up and select 'Fix' when clicking on the error in the Xcode IDE. \
 This will replace the `std::unary_function` with `std::__unary_function` and the build should succeed just fine.
 You'll also be able to run dev:ios again.